Apr 17, 2024

 Sophia Rayne, Business Analyst at Lush

-Saleor: composable, scalable, multimarket, AND tech-agnostic
+Saleor: composable, scalable, & multimarket

 Composable